 How to Store Freezer Meals in Your Freezer

-If freezer space is at a premium or you simply want the convenience, you can’t beat gallon size ziplock bags.
+If freezer space is at a premium or you simply want the convenience, you can’t beat gallon size zipper bags.

 Label all your meals with the name and meal prep instructions so it’s easy to grab and use on the day you want to cook it.
-Once a Month Meals provides printable labels, although I often just write the directions on the outside of the ziplock bag.
+I write the directions on the outside of the zipper bag.
 I write directions clearly so if my husband or teens are making dinner, they have the instructions they need.

 Foods with individual items (such as breaded chicken breasts) are flash frozen.
-Freeze these individually on a cookie sheet until mostly solid , then store all together in a ziplock bag or container.
+Freeze these individually on a cookie sheet until mostly solid, then store all together in a zipper bag or container.
 This way you can pull out only those you need without getting all the chicken breasts or other foods in one huge frozen clump.